samuelreh/spotr/README.rst

 Spotr
 ===============================

-Spotr simplifies launching, snapshotting and destroying an AWS spot instance.
+Spotr simplifies launching, snapshotting and destroying AWS spot instances.

+It's designed for users wanting to use a spot instance as a development box, and persist the state in between sessions.

 Quick Start
 -----------